An unknottedness result for self shrinkers with multiple ends: Preliminaries

 $ $

-By the comprison principle singularties occur often and makes their study important.
-To study these singularities, one may parabolically rescale about the developing high curvature region to obtain an ancient flow defined for times $(-\infty, T]$; when the base point is fixed this is called a $\textit{tangent flow blowup}$ which, as described by Ilmanen in his preprint \cite{I} for flows of 2 dimensional surfaces, will be modeled on \textit{smooth} self shrinkers: these are surfaces satisfying the following equivalent definitions: \begin{enumerate} \item $M^n \subset \R^{n+1}$ which satisfy $H - \frac{X^\perp}{2} = 0$, where $X$ is the position vector \item minimal surfaces in the Gaussian metric $G_{ij} = e^{\frac{-|x|^2}{2n}} \delta_{ij}$ \item surfaces $M$ which give rise to ancient flows $M_t$ that move by dilations by setting $M_t = \sqrt{-t} M$ \end{enumerate}
+By the comprison principle, which says that two disjoint flows will stay disjoint at least when one of them is compact, one can see singularties, that is points where the curvature blows up along the flow, occur often which makes their study important.
+To study these singularities, one may parabolically rescale about the developing high curvature region to obtain an ancient flow defined for times $(-\infty, T]$; when the base point is fixed this is called a $\textit{tangent flow blowup}$ which, as described by Ilmanen in his preprint \cite{I} for flows of 2 dimensional surfaces, will be modeled on \textit{smooth} self shrinkers: these are surfaces satisfying the following equivalent definitions: \begin{enumerate} \item $M^n \subset \R^{n+1}$ which satisfy $H - \frac{\langle X, \nu \rangle}{2} = 0$, where $X$ is the position vector. \item Minimal surfaces in the Gaussian metric $G_{ij} = e^{\frac{-|x|^2}{2n}} \delta_{ij}$. \item Surfaces $M$ which give rise to ancient flows $M_t$ that move by dilations by setting $M_t = \sqrt{-t} M$. \end{enumerate}

 Of course, as the degenerate neckpinch of Angenent and Velasquez \cite{AV} illustrates tangent flows do not capture quite all the information about a developing singularity but they are a natural starting point.
 The Gaussian metric is a poorly behaved metric in many regards; it is incomplete and by the calculations in \cite{CM1} its scalar curvature at a point $x$ is given by: